Nicholas Biddle, Proud American

-Biddle loved to talk – he was an intensely social person and possessed great charm and good humour.
-He was known for his quips and humorous verses.
+Biddle loved to talk.
+He was an intensely social person and possessed great charm and good humour.
+He was known for his quips and amusing verses.
 He was also earnest and ambitious.
-Vincent Nolte refers to Biddle’s “limitless vanity.… The height to which he mounted made him dizzy; he fancied that his popularity and his moneyed influence could lift him to the presidential chair.”
+Vincent Nolte referred to Biddle’s “limitless vanity.… The height to which he mounted made him dizzy; he fancied that his popularity and his moneyed influence could lift him to the presidential chair.”
 (10)

 Nicholas Biddle and the Bank War